tomas-osswald/switch_2020_g3/docs/US105_AddRelation.md

 The controller will return:
 - True, if a Relation has been assign;
 - False, if the actor is not an administrator in a given family.
-- False, if catches one of the following throws ("Family dont exist", "Family Member dont exists", "Empty or Null relation designation").
+- False, if catches one of the following throws ("Family don't exist", "Family Member don't exist", "Empty or Null relation designation", "This family member already has an assigned relation").

 ## 3.1.
 Functionality Use